Sample Video

 That the strong are worthier of life:

-Caesar governed with a sworn of iron
+Caesar governed with a sword of iron

-But was slaughtered by a butcher’s knife.
+But was slaughtered by a butcher’s knife

 Kurt Weill / Georg Kaiser (1933)